suppressio/challenge-greenext-sales-backend/README.md

 git clone https://github.com/suppressio/challenge-greenext-sales-backend.git
 ```

-### To setup this project on Visual Studio

-From powershell:
+### To restore the dependencies and tools

 ```
 cd challenge-greenext-sales-backend

 dotnet restore
 ```

 ### How to compile

-To compile from powershell:

 ```
-dotnet restore
+dotnet build -o Release
 ```